 In recent years news reports have shown the utter devastation caused by rivers breaking their banks and waterfront properties wrecked due to insufficient flood defences as the warming of the planet increases.

 Unsurprisingly this has led to an increase in the number of flood claims received by insurers.
 This may have contributed to home insurance price rises and, for homeowners worst affected by floods, could even result in them facing the prospect of prohibitively high home insurance premiums.

-According to the Environment Agency more than five million properties in England alone are at risk of flood, with more in Wales, Scotland and Northern Ireland.
+According to the Environment Agency, more than five million properties in England alone are at risk of flood, with more warnings in Wales, Scotland and Northern Ireland.

 December 2015 was the wettest in a century - it’s estimated that around 16,000 homes were flooded in England alone.